President, Jo Todd

 Jo is the founding director of the Healing Alliance.
-She holds a B.A. in Addiction Services and a M.A. in Human Services, focused on counseling from St. Edwards University, and a PhD in Depth Psychology from Pacifica Graduate Institute.
+She holds a PhD in Depth Psychology from Pacifica Graduate Institute as well as M.A. in Human Services, focused on counseling from St. Edwards University, and an undergraduate degree in addiction services.
 She works with individuals and groups in her private practice as well as in corporate, private, non-profit, and governmental settings.
-She is Chairperson for Pacifica Alumni Association’s Regional Coordinators Committee, and a member of their Executive Committee.
+She is coordinator for Pacifica Graduate Institute Alumni Association’s Regional Coordinators, and a member of their Board of Directors.

 Past President, Priscilla Hobbs